Yarragon

 Educational outcomes in Yarragon fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 15.9%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 10.7%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.1%).
-Vocational credentials are prevalent, with 42.1% of residents aged 15 and above holding them - advanced diplomas at 11.7% and certificates at 30.4%.
-Educational participation is high, with 25.3% of residents currently enrolled in formal education.
+Vocational credentials are prominent, with 42.1% of residents aged 15+ holding them, including advanced diplomas (11.7%) and certificates (30.4%).
+Educational participation is high, with 25.3% currently enrolled in formal education.

 Frequently Asked Questions - Education